matt-cook/corpchaps.com/get-started/consider-corporate-chaplaincy.md

 This Microsoft Word document is a modifiable template that outlines the services offered by a traditional Chaplain Assistance Program.
 You can adapt this document to meet your needs and use it when explaining your chaplaincy services to potential client companies.

 **What a CAP Will Do for You:**
-This modifiable Microsoft Word document can be used to promote the key benefits of Chaplain Assistance Program (CAP) to potential client companies.
+This modifiable Microsoft Word document can be used to promote the key benefits of Chaplain Assistance Programs to potential client companies.

 ## FREE 30-Minute Phone Consultation
 Included at no additional cost, you can spend 30 minutes asking Steve Cook, owner of Corporate Chaplaincy Consulting, any questions you feel will help you discern your calling to corporate chaplaincy, clarify anything you've read in the Consider Corporate Chaplaincy ebook or other documents, or set initial action steps for your career.